 We Know Inclusion Works

-The We Know Inclusion Works campaign was set up in three years ago to counter the false claim being created by the then opposition party that suggested there was a bias towards inclusion because disabled children were being forced into mainstream schools against the wishes of their parents.
+The We Know Inclusion Works campaign was set up in 2006 to counter the false claim being created by the then opposition party that suggested there was a bias towards inclusion because disabled children were being forced into mainstream schools against the wishes of their parents.
 ALLFIE and our network knew this was untrue and launched this campaign to counter these false claims.
 ALLFIE receives regular reminders of the benefits of inclusive education.

 Don't forget the "We Know Inclusion Works" campaign is still collecting your stories, pictures,photos, poems all about your experiences of inclusion.
 Contact us at the office for more information.